 - a.
-The student's IEP/504 Plan will be looked at to verify that the student's placement. - b.
-The student's IEP/504 Plan will be checked to make sure that there are not any extenuating special considerations that would keep the student from participating. - c.
-The Student's IEP/504 Plan will be checked to make sure that the services will not be ending before the beginning of the next school year thus making the student no longer an ESE student.
+The student's IEP/504 Plan will be reviewed to verify the student's placement. - b.
+The student's IEP/504 Plan will be reviewed for extenuating special considerations. - c.
+The Student's IEP/504 Plan will be reviewed to make sure that the services will not be ending before the beginning of the next school year thus making the student no longer an ESE student.